joe8606/joe8606.github.io/_projects/llm_standardize.md

 img: assets/img/llama_cover.jpg
 importance: 1
 category: data science

 ---
+You can explore the demo and see the complete implementation in our [Google Colab notebook](https://colab.research.google.com/drive/1Jc4_lFdFjAV60gEp6U7z9JcwkSjPgyVh?usp=sharing).

 This project was part of a graduate-level data science competition hosted by the **Rutgers MSDS program**, where we collaborated with a **global pharmaceutical company** to solve real-world data challenges.

 Our team won **first place** by developing an innovative LLM-based solution that could classify and standardize experimental quality control (QC) attributes.
 We used simulated data and open-source tools to demonstrate our approach.